appernetic/hugo-bootstrap-premium/README.md

     # Show social icons in sidebar
     showSocialInSidebar = true

+    # Show search input field in sidebar
+    # You need to add JSON Outputs and a index.json
+    # Have a look at the bottom on integrate lunrjs search
+    showSearchInSidebar = true

     # Text for the top menu link, which goes the root URL for the site.
     # Default (if omitted) is "Home".
     home = "home"